rebelsky/sams-assorted-musings-reflections/web-server-2019-09-07.md

 the SIGCSE-Jobs listserv [4], so my first response was "Information on the job is posted on the server".
-I will admit that I was also a bit sad that "SamR's Assorted Musings and Rants" would not be available, but I accept that my 'blog is much important than our course webs.
+I will admit that I was also a bit sad that "SamR's Assorted Musings and Rants" would not be available, but I accept that my 'blog is much less important than our course webs.
 My colleagues quickly noted that their courses are all on our server.
 By the end of the evening, our SysAdmin had managed to get our home directories posted on another server, one at